ipfs/service-worker-gateway/README.md

 ## Usage

-### Try runnung on localhost
+### Running locally

-For now, one can build project and run it locally:
+You can build and run the project locally:

 ```console